 Dr. Steve Danford, a professor in UNCG’s Department of Physics & Astronomy who was instrumental in the center’s formation as one of its first Board presidents, credits three people “who were particularly visionary and whose efforts really gave us this center.
 They are Jim Greene, who was in charge of the North Carolina Baptist student ministry, McNeil Smith, a prominent Greensboro attorney who handled much of the negotiating and legal work, and Chancellor William Moran, who was open to our presence on campus.

 “Many of us looking at the situation in the 1980s expected that the university would simply seize our properties and we’d be relegated to the periphery of campus.
 The fact that this didn’t happen came about through the efforts of these three, and a large number of other folks who believed in a vigorous and united ministry with all faiths working together from a central location.”

 The Smith Campus Ministries Center, the only privately owned facility within the UNCG boundaries, was built near the center of campus, a short walk from most classrooms and dorms.
 It provides about 12,000 square feet of space including ministry offices, student lounges and private spaces for prayer and meditation.
 A large assembly room and adjoining kitchen occupy the majority of space on the second floor.
-It is now home to four ministries: Baptist, Catholic, N.C.
-Hillel and Wesley-Luther.
-Students of all backgrounds and faiths are welcome here.
+It is now home to Wesley-Luther, Catholic Campus Ministry and N.C.
+Hillel (Jewish).
+Baptists and other groups meet in the building as well, and students of all backgrounds and faiths are welcome here.